-Have you ever had a snow cone?
-It’s crunchy ice topped with bright-colored syrup and served in a cone or cup.
-So who thought of this sticky, drippy treat?
-Actually, kids just like you helped invent it!
-Snow cones first showed up in Baltimore, Maryland in the 1850s.
-Freezers hadn’t been invented yet, so ice companies up north would send ice down south in trucks.
-On hot days, kids would chase after the trucks and beg for chips of ice.
-Grown-ups started making flavored syrup to top the ice they got.
-Then someone started selling the crushed ice wrapped in a newspaper cone.
-And you know what?
-That’s pretty much how we eat it today!
+A snow cone is crunchy ice topped with bright yummy syrup, served in a cone or cup.
+And kids like you helped invent it!
+In the 1850s freezers hadn’t been invented yet, so ice companies up north would send ice down south in trucks.
+On hot days, kids would chase the trucks and beg for chips of ice.
+Grown-ups started topping it with flavored syrup, then wrapping in a newspaper cone.
+And guess what: that’s pretty much how we eat it today!

 Wee ones: Wrap a piece of paper to make a cone.
 What shape does it look like from the side?
 How about from the top?